cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 If a type implements the `Copy` trait, passing a value of that type to a function does not move the value.
 Instead, a new variable is created, referring to the same value.
 The important thing to note here is that this is a completely free operation because variables are a Cairo abstraction only and because _values_ in Cairo are always immutable.
 This, in particular, conceptually differs from the Rust version of the `Copy` trait, where the value is potentially copied in memory.

-All basic types previously described in ["Data Types" Chapter][data types] implement by default the `Copy` trait.
+All basic types previously described in ["Data Types"][data types] chapter implement by default the `Copy` trait.

 While Arrays and Dictionaries can't be copied, custom types that don't contain either of them can be.
 You can implement the `Copy` trait on your type by adding the `#[derive(Copy)]` annotation to your type definition.
 However, Cairo won't allow a type to be annotated with Copy if the type itself or any of its components doesn't implement the Copy trait.